 Diagnostic Consultations

-It is important to understand that phenomenon of pain is a complex medical issue.
+It is important to understand that the phenomenon of pain is a complex medical issue.
 Diagnostics and treatment of chronic pain syndromes often require a multidisciplinary approach provided by different specialists.
-Therefore, a diagnostic consultation with physicians working in pain management directions is usually the first step of your treatment.
-During the diagnostic consultations, pain management specialist will review your medical history, symptoms, medications, x-rays pictures, MRIs and other tests to diagnose the source of your pain.
+Therefore, a diagnostic consultation with physicians working in pain management is usually the first step of your treatment.
+During the diagnostic consultations, a pain management specialist will review your medical history, symptoms, medications, X-ray scans, MRIs, and other tests to diagnose the source of your pain.

 Pain management consultant is a physician who is specialized in a treatment of acute and chronic pain-related conditions.
 Pain management consultants provide complete pain care and perform some interventional techniques which are aimed at pain relief.
 In addition, treatment program involves the multidisciplinary team, utilizing the services of psychologists, physical and occupational therapists.